semrush/intergalactic/website/docs/patterns/project-select/project-select.md

 - create new projects;
 - see projects shared with you and customize them.

-> Layouts can be viewed in the [Figma project](https://www.figma.com/file/FCMvgfyKLwIdYLFD5L7vWe/Project-select).
+> Layouts can be viewed in the inner [Figma project](https://www.figma.com/file/FCMvgfyKLwIdYLFD5L7vWe/Project-select).

 @## Placement and styles